vmendes/awesome-interview-questions/language-assessment.md

 * What do you know about the company?
 * What are your expectation for the job?
 * Tell us about your technical background/qualifications.
+* How do you see yourself in 5 years?
+* What motivates you the most?
+* What are your strengths/weaknesses?
 * Tell us about your most recent project.
 * Do you ever do any coding in your personal time (outside of work)?
 * Do you have a account on Github?